Saturday, February 18, 2023

 New Word Formation

-Vocabulary in a language is dynamic and there is always a scope of new words.
+Vocabulary in a language is dynamic and there is always a scope for new words.
 New Word Formation means introducing a completely new word in a language.

 Methods of forming new words